KeystoneHQ/Keystone-system/README.md

 # keystone-system

+**The Keystone hardware wallet is simply relaunched from the Cobo Vault branding so both the code base and infrastructure are the same.
+For more info please checkout [here](https://blog.keyst.one/leaving-cobo-to-continue-the-cobo-vault-legacy-29bb2f8f026e)**

 Keystone is an air-gapped, open source hardware wallet that uses completely transparent QR code data transmissions.
 Visit the [Keystone official website](https://keyst.one/)  to learn more about Keystone.

 You can also follow [@Keystone](https://twitter.com/KeystoneWallet) on Twitter.